andrewallen/tfe-survey/survey-content.md

    ( ) They feel **too high** – sessions sometimes feel overcrowded

+---   <!-- Section break -->

-## Your Experience of the New Timetable *(Current members only)*
+## Your Experience of the New Timetable
+*(Current members only)*

-We've shifted from a simpler rotating bootcamp-style timetable to a more varied class timetable, which now includes specialized sessions like strength training, skill-building, and performance-focused classes.
+_We've shifted from a simpler rotating bootcamp-style timetable to a more varied class timetable, which now includes specialized sessions like strength training, skill-building, and performance-focused classes._

-Which overall approach do you prefer?
-(Required)
+1. **Which overall approach do you prefer?**
    ( ) I prefer the previous simpler rotating timetable ( ) I prefer the current varied and specific class timetable ( ) I would prefer a balance of both
    ( ) I have no strong preference

-Optional: We’d love to hear why you prefer that option or any suggestions for achieving an ideal balance.
+2. **We’d love to hear why you prefer that option or any suggestions for achieving an ideal balance.**
+   [Free text]

+---   <!-- Section break -->

 ## Parking & Outdoor Areas *(All members)*